 After the baby is born and the surrogate is discharged from the hospital, they can all go home and start their new lives.
 By growing their family, they now start feeling the joy of parenthood and plan the whole future together by knowing the huge responsibilities they will have.
 On the other side, the surrogate is pleased to give this priceless opportunity to a couple who didn’t really have any hope left to become parents in the beginning.

-How long does surrogacy process take?
+How does the surrogacy process work?

 If you need more information on this topic and want to consult, contact us NOW.